fsharp/fsharp.org/working-groups/index.md

 More details of the working groups can be found by contacting the people above or emailing fsharp@fsharp.org.

-If  working groups adopt a public presence, we encourage the groups to [submit an edit to this page](tbd) with details
+We encourage groups to adopt a public presence and [submit an edit to this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/working-groups/index.md) with details (GitHub login required).